DinneK/self-care-center/README.md

 - Finished comp card
 - Radio buttons, representing 'Affirmations' and 'Mantras'.
 - Message button causing the Meditating Human icon to disappear.
+- Responds to the viewers screen size.
+- Buttons change color and size when mouse hovers.

 **The Choose Your Own Adventure 1**
+*Error handling and clear button*
 - User should not be able to click the “Receive Message” button unless they have selected a message option.
 - The user can click a clear button, which clears the page of any message.
 - User should only be able to click the clear button if a message is visible.